 People with diabetes know that we are all supposed to check our blood glucose.
-But some of us do a better job of it than others.
-Frankly, it's sometimes frustrating to look at the results and see a number that's too high or too low.
+But it’s sometimes frustrating to look at the results and see a number that’s too high or too low.

 Here are 10 good reasons for checking your blood glucose:

 This reason is the most important, says Barbara Bradley, RN, MS, CDE.
 “Checking your blood glucose helps you make the right decisions about your self-management.”